milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Use of service providers: Google shares information with service providers to perform services on our behalf, in compliance with our Privacy Policy and other appropriate confidentiality and security measures.
 For example, we may rely on service providers to help provide customer support.

 Advertising: Google processes information to provide advertising, including online identifiers, browsing and search activity, and information about your location and interactions with advertisements.
 This keeps Google’s services and many of the websites and services you use free of charge.
-You can control what information we use to show you ads by visiting your ad settings.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Center.

 Legal reasons: Google also uses information to satisfy applicable laws or regulations, and discloses information in response to legal process or enforceable government requests, including to law enforcement.
 We provide information about the number and type of requests we receive from governments in our Transparency Report.

-Parties with whom information may be shared
+Parties with whom information may be disclosed

 Other people with whom you choose to share your information, like docs or photos, and videos or comments on YouTube.

-Third parties to whom you consent to sharing your information, such as services that integrate with Google’s services.
+Third parties with your consent, such as services that integrate with Google’s services.
 You can review and manage third party apps and sites with access to data in your Google Account.

 Service providers, trusted businesses or persons that process information on Google’s behalf, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.